(2003-11-11) The Concept of Temperature

 (or gth ) to denote this Grüneisen parameter.

 I beg to differ (to prevent confusion with the adiabatic coefficient).

-is the adiabatic ratio of the logarithmic differential
+is the adiabatic ratio of the logarithmic differentials of two quantities:

 The relation to the adiabatic coefficient